PLATINUM2023

 House Rabbit Society's goal is to improve the lives of domestic rabbits by elevating their living standards, quality of care, and legal status as indoor animal companions through education, rescue, and awareness.

-For our goal of rescuing abandoned rabbits and finding permanent homes for them, we strive to increase our adoption rate and reduce our length of stay for rabbits at House Rabbit Society.
+For our goal of rescuing abandoned rabbits and finding permanent homes for them, we strive to increase our adoption rate and reduce the length of stay for rabbits at House Rabbit Society.
 We recruit foster homes to allow us to increase our capacity to care for additional rabbits and find them homes without the need to take in additional rabbits at our headquarters facility.
-We promote the rabbits for adoption, and take them to off-site adoption events.
+We promote the rabbits for adoption.

-We have a talented team of volunteers and staff - we have capabilities that include graphic design, education, pedagogy, photography, writing, publishing, rabbit care, exotic veterinary care, animal chiropractic and acupuncture, grant writing and fundraising, animal sheltering, retail management, and social media communications.
+We have a talented team of volunteers and staff.
+Our capabilities include include graphic design, education, pedagogy, photography, writing, publishing, rabbit care, exotic veterinary care, grant writing and fundraising, animal sheltering, retail management, and social media communications.

-We focus our efforts on shelter rabbits that, but for House Rabbit Society, wouldn't have a second chance.
-Many medically needy rabbits have longer lengths of stay, but we are very successful in getting these rabbits healthy and finding loving adoptive homes for them.
+House Rabbit Society focuses our efforts on shelter rabbits that, but for House Rabbit Society, wouldn't have a second chance.
+We often rescue medically needy rabbits that shelters do not have time to care for.
+Sometimes they have longer lengths of stay with us, but we work dilligently to find each of these special needs rabbits loving forever homes, as well

-We opened a low-cost spay/neuter clinic out of our headquarters in Richmond, CA in 2014, and have spayed/neutered over 650 rabbits, preventing accidental litters and helping to keep rabbits in their homes.
-We were able to train 5 veterinarians new to rabbits in rabbit spay/neuter through our clinic.
+We operate a low-cost spay/neuter clinic out of our headquarters in Richmond, CA, preventing accidental litters and helping to keep rabbits in their homes.
+We also train veterinary students and veterinarians want to become more rabbit-savvy spay/neuter and other rabbit-sepcific care through our clinic.

 How we listen